 Who should hire a travel agent?

-Anyone looking for an adventure or break that doesn’t want the hassle of figuring it out, or paying more than one bill/fee for their vacation.
-They’re the one-stop-shop.
+Anyone looking for an adventure or break who doesn’t want the hassle of figuring it out or paying more than one bill/fee for their vacation.
+They’re the one-stop shop.

 - Pros and Cons of Being a Travel Agent: Is It Stressful?